marc0797/Machine-Learning-with-TensorFlow/README.md

 ### Linear regression folder:
 Contains some short excercises about using Linear Regression decision models to make predictions according to some feature in the data.

+### Logistic regression folder:
+Contains a short exercise with a binary classification model to try to predict whether the median value of the houses in a city is high from some features provided by the data.